• Posted on 11 Mar 2026

 Project overview

-This project brings together a transdisciplinary team to investigate two key questions:
+A transdisciplinary team is collaborating to investigate two key questions:

 Working with industry, government and community partners, this research will deliver a holistic roadmap that integrates social, economic, environmental, technological and policy considerations.
 Fieldwork will focus on key development hotspots in Sydney where data‑centre growth intersects with local communities.